SaraPerezSoler/SOCIO/index.md

 - _/undo_: undo the last message
 - _/redo_: redo the last undo
 - _/show_: show you the project state in that moment.
-- _/validate_: validate the model, and send you a return messages.
+- _/validate_: validate the model.

 ## How it works on Twitter